-Over the last few years, business services and data have increasingly shifted to the cloud, with many operations being conducted entirely using web-based tools and services.
+Over the last few years, business services and data have increasingly shifted to the cloud.
+In 2021, this trend is coming to culmination, with many business operations being conducted entirely using web-based tools and services.
 While the cloud offers great flexibility to businesses, it is essential that users know how to use and access it securely.